Chilly weather always calls for a bowl of cozy Miso Noodle Soup….

 If noodles are left in the soup, it will become soggy.

-However, feel free add the egg, ground pork and bamboo shoot into the soup when storing.
+However, feel free to store the egg, ground pork, and bamboo shoots with the soup in the fridge.

 Other Noodle Recipes